 We will tell you if we believe that your case is suitable for a DFA.

-The fees quoted are the legal fees, paid to Turpin Miller.
+The fees quoted are the legal fees, paid to us for the work we do.
 There might be other fees you will have to pay, sometimes called ‘disbursements’.
 These are costs such as visa or application fees, the Immigration Health Surcharge, court fees, fees for medical reports or translations, and courier or Special/Recorded Delivery fees.
 We will advise you at the beginning of the case of any anticipated disbursements.

-The VAT rules are complicated.
-Generally, we are required to add VAT to your bill if your place of lawful residence is in the UK or the EU.
-If your ‘place of belonging’ is outside the UK or EU then you are not liable to have VAT added to your bill.
-Read the detailed HMRC guidance about VAT at para 3.6-3.8 here.
+We are required to add VAT at the rate of 20% to your bill if your place of lawful residence is in the UK.
+If your ‘place of belonging’ is outside the UK then you are not liable to have VAT added to your bill.

-Certain decisions of the UKVI can be challenged by way of an application for Administrative Review.
+Certain UKVI decisions can be challenged by way of an application for Administrative Review.

 We will advise you whether there is any merit in making such an application.
 The legal costs for preparing and submitting an application for Administrative Review will depend on the reasons for refusal, the mistake made by UKVI and the complexity of the arguments to be presented.